 Mapping tables need only provide the getitem() interface; dictionaries and sequences work well.
 Unmapped character ordinals (ones which cause a LookupError) are left untouched and are copied as-is.
-Changed in version 2.5: This function used an int type for size.
-This might require changes in your code for properly supporting 64-bit systems.

 MBCS codecs for Windows

 These are the MBCS codec APIs.
 They are currently only available on Windows and use the Win32 MBCS converters to implement the conversions.
 Note that MBCS (or DBCS) is a class of encodings, not just one.
 The target encoding is defined by the user settings on the machine running the codec.